Panjkrc/ruqqus-android-app/README.md

 # UNOFFICIAL Ruqqus Android App - BETA

+# The app is currently suspened from Google Play, this should get fixed soon (day or two).
+Until then you can download .apk file from here https://github.com/Panjkrc/ruqqus-android-app/releases/latest/download/app-release.apk

 Ruqqus devs have been informed about existence of this app, and agree with it being on Google Play under condition of it being called UNOFFICIAL APP